2Book/logos/README.md

 ## File Formats
 #### SVG
 `SVG`
 It is best to use SVG for lossless pixelation scaled at any size.
+Referred to as "Vector" format.
 #### PNG
 `PNG`
 PNG is only to be used as a fallback when SVG is not supported.
 When using PNG's, be sure to specify sizes in PX format.
+Referred to as "Raster" format.